Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Related Work

-{\textbf{Robust reward learning.}} Our work tries to learn a robust reward being able to transfer to various environments with different dynamics.
-Reward recovering is known as an ill-conditioned problem.
-With a set of expert demonstrations, there is a lot of categories of reward that can interpret and recover the expert data.
-Specifically, it has been proved that an optimal policy w.r.t. a reward $r(s_t,a_t,s_{t+1})$ is also an optimal policy w.r.t. $\tilde{r}_\Phi(s_t,a_t,s_{t+1})=r(s_t,a_t,s_{t+1})+\gamma \Phi(s_{t+1}) - \Phi(s_{t})$ ~\cite{ng1999shaping}, where $\Phi(s)$ is an arbitrary mapping $\mathcal{S}\rightarrow \mathbb{R}$.
-That is, $\tilde{r}_\Phi(s_t,a_t,s_{t+1})~\forall \Phi$ can interpret the expert data, which results in non-unique solutions for IRL.
-However, recent work shows that if we makes some assumptions to the problem, we can recover the true reward~\cite{cao20221identify,kim2021identify}.
-Amin and Singh~\cite{amin2016resolving} show that if we can change the transition function and query the corresponding expert data, we can recover the true environment reward.
-However, Such an assumption is too strong and hardly to be satisfied.
-Moreover, LfL~\cite{jacq2019learnfromlearner} claims that if we can obtain the trajectories from a learning agent, the true reward can also be determined.
-More methods focus on the assumption of the reward function itself.
-Deep PQR~\cite{geng2020pqr} suppose the reward for an anchor action for all states is known.
-Besides, adversarial IRL (AIRL)~\cite{fu2017airl} and $f$-IRL~\cite{ni2020firl} suppose that the true reward is state-only.
-Different from the previous methods, our work follows the conventional IRL setting and does not require any assumption about the reward function or expert data.
+{\textbf{Robust reward learning.}} Our work aims to learn a robust reward function that is transferable across environments with varied dynamics.
+Traditionally, reward recovery has been viewed as an ill-posed problem: given a series of expert demonstrations, numerous potential rewards could rationalize the observed behavior.
+It has been shown that an optimal policy with respect to a reward function $r(s_t, a_t, s_{t+1})$ remains optimal for a modified reward $\tilde{r}_\Phi(s_t, a_t, s_{t+1}) = r(s_t, a_t, s_{t+1}) + \gamma \Phi(s_{t+1}) - \Phi(s_t)$, where $\Phi: \mathcal{S} \rightarrow \mathbb{R}$ represents an arbitrary state-dependent function~\cite{ng1999shaping}.
+This implies the existence of multiple reward functions that can equally explain expert behavior, leading to a multiplicity of solutions in IRL.
+Recent advancements, however, suggest that constraining the problem space can facilitate the identification of the `true' reward~\cite{kim2021identify,cao20221identify,skalse2022part_identify}.
+Amin and Singh~\cite{amin2016resolving} propose that modifying the transition dynamics and acquiring the expert demonstrations of the modified dynamics can lead to the recovery of the true environment reward, though such manipulations are often impractical.
+Furthermore, Jacq et al.~\cite{jacq2019learnfromlearner} suggest that true reward recovery is also possible by analyzing the trajectories of an agent being trained via maximum-entropy reinforcement learning techniques.
+Several approaches assume specific characteristics of the reward function: Deep PQR~\cite{geng2020pqr} assumes known rewards for a constant `anchor' action across all states, while Adversarial IRL (AIRL)~\cite{fu2017airl} and $f$-IRL~\cite{ni2020firl} hypothesize that the true reward depends solely on states. \ours differentiates itself from these approaches by adhering to a classic IRL framework without presupposing the form of the reward function or making assumptions about the expert data.